fChristenson/My-life-as-a-programmer/README.md

 > I'm thinking about starting software development company.
 How do I make this happen?
 What are some helpful tips?

 > What are the pros of working as a software engineer in a no-name company?

-> Do whiteboard interviews for software developer and software engineering jobs really test programming skills since this kind of pressure would not be part of the real job?

 ### Misc